I Pass The CMA Exam!

 CMA Exam Advice from Hari, Winner of Priscilla S Payne Award

-(in case you aren’t aware, this award is given to THE candidate who achieves the highest score as a student in each testing period.)
+(In case you aren’t aware, this award is given to THE candidate who achieves the highest score as a student in each testing period.)

 * * *

-I am writing down my experience of passing the CMA exam and winning the Priscilla S Payne award.
+I am writing down my experience of passing the CMA exam and winning the Priscilla S. Payne Award.
 I hope this is useful.

-• Currently pursuing: PhD in Management Accounting at Michigan State University.
+• Currently Pursuing: Ph.D. in Management Accounting at Michigan State University

 How I Began the CMA Journey